-Sleep peptides are short chains of amino acids studied for their impact on sleep and cognitive function.
+Sleep peptides are short chains of amino acids that are being studied for their impact on sleep and cognitive function.
 DSIP (Delta Sleep-Inducing Peptide) may help improve sleep quality and shorten the time it takes to fall asleep, supporting better sleep hygiene and restful sleep.

-Sermorelin is a synthetic peptide that stimulates the pituitary gland to release growth hormone.
-Growth hormone naturally increases during deep slow-wave sleep phases, though sermorelin’s direct impact on sleep architecture requires further research.
+Sermorelin is a synthetic peptide that mimics growth hormone-releasing hormone (GHRH) and stimulates the pituitary gland to release growth hormone.
+Growth hormone is primarily released during deep slow-wave sleep, though the direct effects of sermorelin on sleep architecture are still being studied.

-Peptide Works is an online retailer offering DSIP and Sermorelin strictly for research purposes only.
-Current studies show sleep peptides can influence sleep regulation and overall healthy sleep patterns in research.
+Peptide Works is an online retailer offering DSIP, Sermorelin, and other peptides strictly for research purposes only.
+Current studies show that sleep peptides can influence sleep regulation and overall healthy sleep patterns in research.

 Understanding how these peptides affect sleep stages leads us to explore their impact on sleep timing and deep sleep onset.